-In some districts, some of these costs may be difficult to separate or identify specifically to the adult education/noncredit programs.
-We encourage districts to prorate these costs and use an allocation methodology that would estimate the true cost of running the adult education/noncredit program.
+In some agencies these costs may be difficult to separate or identify specifically to the adult education/noncredit programs.
+We encourage agencies to prorate these costs and use an allocation methodology that would estimate the true cost of running the adult education/noncredit program.